 The NHS has admitted that up to as much as one in twenty prescriptions given to patients is incorrect, with 1 in 550 prescription items associated with a severe error.
 Older people over the age of seventy-five are particularly at risk of receiving the wrong medication, with four in ten over 75’s had a prescription with an error.
-You can learn more about the scale of the issue of medication and prescription errors on the NHS website here and through a number of the resources linked at the bottom of this article.
+You can learn more about the scale of the issue through a number of the resources linked at the bottom of this article.

 If you have been given the wrong medication, and it has resulted in you suffering a health problem, then you could have the right to claim compensation.
 Your right to begin a compensation claim lasts for three years from the date the medication was prescribed or three years after the date of the effects of the medication being diagnosed.